Table of Contents

 The endometrium (tunica mucosa)

-The endometrium is a mucosal membrane, the fertilized oocyte implants in.
+The endometrium is a mucosal membrane, where the fertilized oocyte implants.
 It assembles and disassembles cyclically under influence of gestagen and estrogen.
 This rebuild occurs in phases, namely the proliferation phase, the secretion phase, the premenstrual period and menstruation.
 In addition, the endometrium is the place of placental development.
 The endometrium contains the uterine glands.
-Furthermore, the lamina propria mucosae including the functional stratum, is subjected to cyclic changes.
+The lamina propria mucosae including the functional stratum, is subjected to cyclic changes too.
 The basal layer (stratum basale), which is the myometrium´s barrier, is also part of the endometrium.

 The myometrium (tunica muscularis)

 The myometrium is the uterus wall’s middle layer.
 It mainly consists of smooth muscles, which are spirally arranged, but also of supporting connective tissue and vessels.
 Muscles are able to provide strong contractions as it is necessary during birth.
 The myometrium contracts after birth as well, to expel the placenta.
 The aim is to keep the blood loss at a minimum.
 The myometrium is composed of the outer muscle layer, the stratum vasculosum, including vessel-rich connective tissue, and the inner muscle layer.
 The myometrium is susceptible to benign growth, so-called myomas.

 The perimetrium (tunica serosa)

 The perimetrium is the uterus wall’s outer layer.
 Outwards, it encloses the uterus towards the abdominal cavity.
 Together with the tela subserosa it serves as a sliding layer.